 On the other side of the hype around big data, data science, and AI, every organization is on a path to being driven by data.
 Organizations of all sizes and ages are looking at how data innovation and data-driven decision making can lead their digital transformation to bring success in an often disrupted and competitive market.
 We have the technology, but this path is strewn with obstacles relating to people and cultural change.
 If the last five (ahem, seven) years were about getting started, the next five will be about doing it well.
 A key foundation to success is a strong and positive data culture.
 In building an inclusive data culture, a 360-degree view of all stakeholders within an organization is necessary.
 From the board room to the sales team down to the factory floor, each stakeholder group needs consideration and onboarding.

 Kim Nilsson is the CEO of Pivigo, a London-based data science marketplace and training provider responsible for S2DS, Europe’s largest data science training program, which has by now trained more than 340 fellows working on over 85 commercial projects with 60+ partner companies, including Barclays, KPMG, Royal Mail, News UK, and Marks & Spencer.
 An ex-astronomer turned entrepreneur with a PhD in astrophysics and an MBA, Kim is passionate about people, data, and connecting the two.

 Phil Harvey is a CSA for data and AI at Microsoft.
-Passionate about data and people.
-Empathy is the key data skill.
-He’s also a big beardy geek.
+Passionate about data and people, he believes empathy is the key data skill.
+He’s also a big, beardy geek.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?